onqtam/headjack/docs/why/7_REPUTATION.md

 # Social Status: Down the Rabbit Hole

+Dominance vs. prestige, and what prestige is good for:

 > "DOMINANCE VS. PRESTIGE
 >
 > The beginning of wisdom about social status is learning to distinguish its two (and only two) primary forms: dominance and prestige.
 These are, as [one research paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.368.3973&rep=rep1&type=pdf) puts it, the *"two ways to the top."* If dominance is the kind of status we get from intimidating others, prestige is the kind of status we get from doing impressive things or having impressive traits or skills.